University Hospital Oldenburg

 - Men's sterilization

-The range of medical services of the department covers:
+The department’s spectrum of medical services includes:

-Open surgical procedures
+- Open surgical procedures

-- Surgeries on the kidneys, ureter and in the pelvic organs (e.g. for the treatment of injuries after accidents, correction of malformations, removal of stones or for the treatment of cancer)
+- Surgical procedures on the kidneys, pelvic ureter (for example, for the treatment of injuries after accidents, correction of malformations, removal of stones or cancer treatment)

-- Surgery on the prostate gland (e.g., for the treatment of bladder emptying caused by BPH, for the treatment of prostate cancer)
+- Prostatic surgery (for example, for the treatment of bladder emptying caused by BPH, prostate cancer)

-Laparoscopic surgery (keyhole surgery)
+- Laparoscopic surgery (keyhole surgery)

-- Removal of cysts in the kidneys
+- Removal of kidney cysts

 - Removal of ureteral adhesions in inflammatory diseases of the surrounding tissue (Ormond's disease)